Recommended!

 In recent history, Lewis Hamilton and Michael Schumacher stand out, each securing a record seven world championships.
 Hamilton’s dominance in the 2010s, especially between 2014 and 2019, marked a period of Mercedes’ success in the constructors’ championship.

-As of 2023, the reigning World Drivers’ Champion is Max Verstappen, who has won the championship three times in a row.
+As of 2024, the reigning World Drivers’ Champion is Max Verstappen, who has won the championship four times in a row.

-Although Australian driver Daniel Ricciardo, known for his time at Red Bull Racing, has shown impressive performances, he has not yet secured a World Championship title.
+Although Australian driver Oscar Piastri has showcased impressive performances, particularly in his debut F1 seasons, he has yet to secure a World Championship title.

 Scuderia Ferrari maintains its status as the most successful team in F1 history with the highest number of constructors’ titles.